 We don’t need more content marketing.
 We need more relevant content.
 Here’s how to make content worth talking about.

 As a marketer, I see the importance of providing consistent content.
-However, as a consumer I want content that’s relevant to me and my current challenge.
+However, as a consumer, I want content that’s relevant to me and my current challenge.
 So, I took this into consideration when writing this post.

 Now let’s start with the basics.